 Commercial property investment generally means the fund is sharing in the returns from the ownership of some buildings (for example, offices and shopping centres).
-The value of the property may go up and tenants may pay rent to the owners of the building.

-You can invest in property directly (eg owning physical property) or indirectly (eg owning shares in a property company as part of a diversified range of assets).
+Investment in property directly (eg owning physical property) or indirectly (eg owning shares in a property company as part of a diversified range of assets).